 The most common way to treat spider and small varicose veins is sclerotherapy.
 This is a simple office procedure.
 After treatment, you can return to your daily activities right away.
 For best results, some veins may need to be treated more than once.

-Sclerotherapy causes spider and small varicose veins to disappear.
-This is done by injecting the veins with a chemical that makes their walls stick together.
-Blood then flows only through the healthy veins.
+Sclerotherapy causes spider and small varicose veins to disappear over time.
+This is done by injecting the veins with a chemical that causes it to scar and collapse.
+Blood is then rerouted to flow only through the healthy veins.
 Over time, the treated veins go away.
-Sclerotherapy will not prevent new spider and varicose veins from forming.
+Sclerotherapy will not prevent new spider and varicose veins from forming

 Pain in your legs or feet